EMarvelM/simple_shell/README.md

 execve: Executes commands and programs.
 wait: Waits for child processes to complete.
 exit: Terminates the shell.
-access: Checks if a command is executable.
+access: Checks if a cmd is executable.
 chdir: Implements the cd command.
 stat: Handles file and directory information. malloc and free: Manages memory for data structures.